cypherpunk-academy/2064/en/047_2064_Special_Command.md

 We have to go there and check in and..."

 Fortunato: "The airport is just around the corner, 30 minutes.
-I'll postpone departure by an hour.
+I'll postpone the departure by an hour.
 Then you won't have to hurry."

 Lasse looked at him.
-Sigur nodded and Fortuanto grabbed the phone and phoned with three different locations.
+Sigur nodded, and Fortunato grabbed the phone and phoned with three different locations.

 Fortunato: "Taxi arrives in 10 minutes.
 Guys, are you all right?